wilas/vbkick/examples/POSTINSTALL.md

 This method is already used by *Veewee* and *Vagrant*.
 Kickstart process creates a base machine and configure SSH connection (creates user, copy SSH keys, configure sudo, etc.).
-Postinstall scripts are later (after machine reboot) transport (via SCP) to already created box and exec there (via SSH).
+Postinstall scripts are later (after machine reboot) transported (via SCP) to already created box and exec there (via SSH).

 postinstall_transport and postinstall_launch parameters in the definition.cfg are required in this method:
 ```